Galois connecting call-by-value and call-by-name: Introduction

-The main obstacle is that $\translatevalue{e}$ and $\translatename{e}$ have different types, and hence cannot be directly compared.
-Our solution to this is based on Reynold's work relating direct and continuation semantics of the $\lambda$-calculus \cite{reynolds:relation-direct-continuation}: we identify maps between the call-by-value and call-by-name interpretations, and compose these with the translations of expressions to arrive at two terms that \emph{can} be compared directly.
-We show that, under certain conditions (satisfied only for some side-effects, such as our examples), the maps between call-by-value and call-by-name form a \emph{Galois connection}~(\cref{theorem:galois-connections}).
-This fact gives rise to a general \emph{reasoning principle} (\cref{theorem:cbv-cbn}) that we use to compare call-by-value with call-by-name.
-Given any preorder $\syntaxleq$ that captures the property we wish to show about programs, our reasoning principle gives sufficiency conditions for showing $M \syntaxleq M'$, where $M'$ is constructed as above by replacing call-by-value with call-by-name.
+We therefore arrive at a general \emph{reasoning principle} (\autoref{theorem:cbv-cbn}) that we use to compare call-by-value with call-by-name.
+Given any preorder $\syntaxleq$ that captures the property we wish to show about programs, our reasoning principle gives conditions that imply $M \syntaxleq M'$, where $M'$ is constructed as above by replacing call-by-value with call-by-name.
 We apply our reasoning principle to examples by choosing different relations $\syntaxleq$; each of these relations indicates the extent to which changing evaluation order affects the behaviour of the program.
 In the divergence example $N \syntaxleq N'$ is defined to mean termination of $N$ implies termination of $N'$ with the same result; in the other examples $\syntaxleq$ similarly mirrors the properties described informally above.

-Rather than just considering some fixed collection of (allowable) side-effects, we work abstractly and identify properties of side-effects that enable us to relate call-by-value and call-by-name.
-An advantage of our approach is that the properties can be derived by looking at the structure of the two maps between evaluation orders.
+Rather than just considering some fixed collection of (allowable) effects, we work abstractly and identify properties of computational effects that enable us to relate call-by-value and call-by-name.

+Our reasoning principle relies on the existence of some denotational model $\mathcal{M}$ of the computational effects, and we reason primarily inside $\mathcal{M}$.
+In the first step we in fact relate the behaviour of the call-by-value and call-by-name translations of terms within the given model $\mathcal{M}$.
+On the other hand, in the second step we are able to prove a result (our reasoning principle \autoref{theorem:cbv-cbn}) in which the conclusion is independent of $\mathcal{M}$ (though \autoref{theorem:cbv-cbn} does assume the existence of a suitable $\mathcal{M}$, since the proof relies on the first step).